FLO-2DSoftware/FLO-2D-Docs/Build23/_sources/flo-2d_pro/Reference Manual 2023/Chapter 2.rst.txt

 It moves the flood volume around on a series of tiles for overland flow or through stream segments for channel routing.
 Floodwave progression over the flow domain is controlled by topography and resistance to flow.
-Flood routing in two dimensions is accomplished through a numerical integration of the equations of motion and the conservation of fluid volume for either a water flood or a hyperconcentrated sediment flow.
+Flood routing in two dimensions is accomplished through a numerical integration of the equations of motion and the conservation of fluid volume for either a water flood or a hyper-concentrated sediment flow.
 A discussion of the governing equations follows.

 Governing Equations